radiorabe/rabe-zabbix/snmp/SNMPv2_Netgear_Box_Services/README.md

-# Zabbix SNMPv2 Netgear Box Setvices template
+# Zabbix SNMPv2 Netgear Box Services template
 Monitors Netgear Box Searvice Feature parameters, such as sensors, fans and power supplies exposed by the NETGEAR-BOXSERVICES-PRIVATE-MIB via SNMPv2.